 Shiloh initially enjoyed many months of regularly rotating preachers.
 Many men gave innumerable hours of labor to the fledgling congregation.
 Most of those who worked so hard (both in and out of the pulpit) had affiliations with Greenville Presbyterian Theological Seminary in Greenville, SC.

-In February 2013, Shiloh Presbyterian Church moved from being a mission work to an organized congregation in the OPC.
-Pastor Fluhrer was installed as her pastor along with the installation of three ruling elders and three deacons.
+In May of 2012, Gabriel Fluhrer, a graduate of Greenville Seminary, was installed as the organizing pastor of Shiloh and in February 2013, Shiloh Presbyterian Church moved from being a mission work to an organized congregation in the OPC.
+At that time, Pastor Fluhrer was installed as her pastor along with the installation of three ruling elders and three deacons.